MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-mssql-conf.md

 <!--SQL Server 2017 on Linux-->
 ::: moniker range="= sql-server-linux-2017 || = sql-server-2017"

 **mssql-conf** is a configuration script that installs with SQL Server 2017 for Red Hat Enterprise Linux, SUSE Linux Enterprise Server, and Ubuntu.
-You can use this utility to set the following parameters:
+It modifies the [**mssql.conf file**](#mssql-conf-format) where configuration values are stored.
+You can use **mssql-conf** utility to set the following parameters:

 |||
 |---|---|